 It is expected that lead telluridemixed with silicone matrix can be manufactured into wire form using electrospinning.
 As thePbTe powder-silicone liquid was extruded out, the electric field continuously bends and stretches the ejected fluid into very thin shape.
-An electrical field influences the liquid droplet until it reaches a critical voltage Φ_0 [13].
+An electrical field influences the liquid droplet until it reaches a critical voltage $\Phi_0$ [13].
 As results of electrospinning,theproductcouldhave high surface to volume ratio and enhanced strength [13].
 Electrospinning is the ideal method to produce continuous rods, wires orfibers due to its versatility.
 Electrospinning is easy to set up, and fiber diameter is controllable.
 This process is used widely in various fields.
 For the development of electronics, catalytic and hydrogen storage systems, nanofibers are manufactured by such process [14].
-Nanofibers generated by electrospinning are very fine with the sizes ranging from less than 3 nm to over 1μm [15].
-The process of electrospinning was first dated back to the 17th century.
+Nanofibers generated by electrospinning was first dated back to the 17th century.
 William Gilbert first discovered this technology in 1600 [16].
 In 1745, Bose created aerosol by using high electric potential to a liquid at the end of a glass capillary tube[17].
 Lord Rayleigh predicted the minimum charge thata liquid could carry to overcome its surface tension.
 If the charge is unstably large, fission takes places and stabilizing effect of surface tension is minimized [18].
 John Francis filed the first electrospinning patent in 1900 [19].
 In this paper, for the first time, we generated fairly thick wires containing the PbTe powder and the silicone matrix.
 The composite wire was tested in view of the thermoelectric behavior.